 by Tammy Taylor

-I’ve discovered my favorite herb to cook with is Thyme, it’s so versatile and it adds a delicious flavor to so many different dishes.
-I planted Thyme in my edible landscape several years ago, they grew into tiny bushes and I cooked with fresh Thyme often.
-But the drought took my plants so reluctantly I decided to buy the herb for awhile instead.
+I’ve discovered my favorite herb to cook with is Thyme.
+It’s so versatile and it adds a delicious flavor to so many different dishes.
+I planted Thyme in my edible landscape several years ago.
+They grew into tiny bushes and I cooked with fresh Thyme often.
+But the drought took my plants so reluctantly I decided to buy jars of thyme for awhile instead.
 I was absolutely shocked when I saw the price of Thyme in the stores.
 Although you can buy a large container of cinnamon for .99 or less, Thyme was closer to $4 if it could even be found in our smaller rural stores!

 Last year I came across a small Thyme plant they were trying to get rid of at the end of the season – I grabbed it thinking maybe I could grow it in a kitchen windowsill.
 The Thyme grew scraggly in no time and I knew I was going to lose it.
 In desperation I pulled a single stem and stuck it in an outside cement planter on our south-facing porch and it thrived there all winter!
 Now finally it’s time to harvest and preserve some of it.